barkobitch/barkobitch/README.md

 ***i only want to be friends with people 15+.***

-this was only made for ponytown - i primarily wear Gary Barkovitch (TLW), YOHIOloid (vocaloid), or Thatcher Davis (TMC).
+this was only made for ponytown - i primarily wear Gary Barkovitch (TLW), Antag/FakeProtag (EleHitch), or Thatcher Davis (TMC).

 I don't usually sit in the same areas all the time - I play when my friends play, so you'll probably see me move around a lot.